 - Assigning Official Locations via bulk uploading

-- Allowing Contributors to update their own Location
+- Allowing users to update their own Location

 1. Optimizing the Location filter hierarchy

-Each Official Location is designated by an Alias.
+Each Official Location is required to be designated by an Alias.
 This should be the common name that people use for that location.
-Something like “London office”, “Palo Alto campus” or “Building 3 floor 2”.
+Something like “London campus”, “Georgia Street Office” or “Building 3”.

 2. Managing Official Locations

-- Go to the Administration settings > Filters & Badges > Official Locations
+- Go to Admin Settings > Filters and badges > Configure Official Locations (Location)

-- Add the Address Alias name.
+- Scroll down to Add an Official Location and enter an Address Alias name.
 This should be short and be the common name used for this location (e.g. the building's nickname).

-- Fill in the rest of the location information and hit Save.
-What you fill in here determines how the Filter hierarchy will appear when it is used.
-See the section above for more on this.
+- Fill in the rest of the location information and the click the Save button.
+What you fill in here determines how the Filter hierarchy will appear when it is used (see the section above for more on this).